Edge Deployment

 zlayer secret set OPENAI_API_KEY edge-token

-// The proxy at proxy.yourcompany.com intercepts requests,
+// environment.
+The proxy at proxy.yourcompany.com intercepts requests,

 // swaps 'edge-token' for the real API key, and forwards upstream.

-const model = CompletionModel.openai();
+const model = new OpenAiProvider({ apiKey: process.env.OPENAI_API_KEY });

 Runtime injection